mpkuperman/mpkuperman.github.io/_pages/about.md

 <!-- More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->

-I work as a Quantitative analyst at [CRISIL](https://www.crisil.com/en/home/our-businesses/grna/risk-and-analytics.html) doing model and software development for pricing and risk management of Equity and Hybrid exotic financial derivatives.
+I work as a Senior Quantitative analyst at [CRISIL](https://www.crisil.com/en/home/our-businesses/grna/risk-and-analytics.html) doing model and software development for pricing and risk management of Equity and Hybrid exotic financial derivatives.

 Before joining CRISIL I have studied Physics at University of Buenos Aires and Finance at University of San Andres.